park-bench/batwatch/README.md

 ## Post-Install configuration

-There is a configuration file at `/etc/batwatch/batwatch.conf.example` that needs to be copied to `/etc/batwatch/batwatch.conf`, and it's ownership and permissions need to be
+There is a configuration file at `/etc/batwatch/batwatch.conf.example` that needs to be copied to `/etc/batwatch/batwatch.conf`.
+The file's ownership and permissions also need to be changed:
-changed:

 `chown root:batwatch /etc/batwatch/batwatch.conf`

 `chmod 640 /etc/batwatch/batwatch.conf`

 ## Updates